naichenzhao/piano-tiles/README.md

 # piano-tiles
-this thing pianos the tiles like a champ
+Pianos the tiles with an autoclicker.

+Works with the game found here: ttp://tanksw.com/piano-tiles/